-Feed The stream of tweets you see on your homepage.
-It's comprised of updates from users you follow.

-Handle Your username (e.g. '@TroonSchool')

-Mention/Reply(@) A way to reference another user by their username in a tweet.
+- Feed The stream of tweets you see on your homepage.
+It's comprised of updates from users you follow. - Handle Your username (e.g. '@TroonSchool') - Mention/Reply(@) A way to reference another user by their username in a tweet.
 Users are notified when @mentioned.
 It's a way to conduct discussions with other users.
-If you are replying to a tweet and want everyone to see your response, place a full-stop/period prior to the user name .@ukedchat discussion (e.g. #edchat).
-You can also click on a hashtag to see all the tweets that mention it in real time - even from people you don't follow.
+If you are replying to a tweet and want everyone to see your response, place a full-stop/period prior to the user name .@ukedchat - Hashtag (#) A way to denote a topic of conversation or participate in a larger linked discussion (e.g. #edchat).
+You can also click on a hashtag to see all the tweets that mention it in real time even from people you don't follow. - DM This is a private Direct Message sent to a twitter user.
+You must follow that user before you can message them.
+DMs don't appear in the public twitter stream. - Follow These are the accounts you are following and the tweets will appear in your time-line. - Follower Someone who follows you and your tweets.
+Be grateful for any feedback. - Link Including a URL in your tweet.
+You can use shortened URL services, such as bit.ly although twitter mainly shortens URLs automatically now.